What is a truffle?

 Why are chocolate truffles called “truffles”?

-The name “truffles” for these chocolate delicacies is inspired by their outward resemblance to the real truffles, the precious fungal fungi that grow underground.
+The designation “truffles” for these chocolate delicacies was inspired by their outward resemblance to the real truffles, the precious fungal mushrooms that grow underground.
 This parable includes:

-- Shape and Texture: Just like real truffles, chocolate truffles have a rough, irregular shape.
+- Shape and Texture: Like real truffles, chocolate truffles have a rough, irregular shape.
 The first chocolate truffles were rolled by hand, resulting in a spherical shape reminiscent of the natural, tuberous truffles.

-- Appearance: The traditional finish of chocolate truffles with a layer of cocoa powder adds to their resemblance to real truffles, which are often covered in soil and have a rough texture.
+- Appearance: The traditional finishing of chocolate truffles with a layer of cocoa powder contributes to their resemblance to real truffles, which are often covered in earth and have a rough texture.

-Thus, the name “truffle” for these chocolate treats is a direct reference to their outward similarities to the underground mushrooms, and not to the ingredients or taste.
-This appellation emphasizes the elegance and luxury of chocolate truffles, and connects them with the exclusivity of real truffles.
+So the name “truffle” for these chocolate treats is a direct reference to their outward similarity to underground mushrooms, and not to the ingredients or taste.
+This designation emphasizes the elegance and luxury of chocolate truffles, linking them with the exclusivity of real truffles.